jamesgeddes/jamesgeddes.github.io/index.md

 # Gifts

-If you feel like doing something awesome for me for any reason - perhaps I helped you solve a problem, perhaps it's my birthday, perhaps you are just feeling like a wonderful person!
-I would be very grateful of a gift via any of these great places.
+If you feel like doing something awesome for me for any reason, I would be very grateful of a gift via any of these great places!

 - [Steam](https://store.steampowered.com/wishlist/id/jamesgeddes#sort=reviewscore)
 - [Amazon](https://www.amazon.co.uk/hz/wishlist/ls/WS5TGJQ9K8BS?ref_=wl_share)
 - [PayPal](https://www.paypal.me/jamesgeddes)

+Please [Dont Send Me A Card](https://www.dontsendmeacard.com/charities/6Iws)!
+Physical greetings cards go in the bin within a few days, so sending an ecard via [Dont Send Me A Card](https://www.dontsendmeacard.com/charities/6Iws) instead allows you to support my favourite charity, Geek.Zone.

 # Contact